 Can I receive the vaccine if I have an underlying medical condition, am pregnant, planning to become pregnant, or breastfeeding?

 Please consult your primary care providers and the CDC guidelines about the risks and benefits of receiving the vaccine.
-Northeastern can provide the vaccine if you make an informed decision to receive the vaccine.

 If I have a question not answered here, where should I go for information?